 The Legacy of Corn Dollies

 Once harvesting had become mechanised, the corn produced was no longer suitable for making dollies.
-Like many other rural crafts, corn-dolly making saw a revival in the 1960s and 1970s.
-Although their original purpose had faded, these woven figures remained valued as symbols of agricultural history and folk art.
+Like many other rural crafts, corn-dolly making saw a revival in the 1960s and 1970s, although their original purpose had faded.

-Today, corn dollies serve as reminders of our agrarian past, linking us to the beliefs and customs of our ancestors.
+Today, corn dollies serve as fragile reminders of our agricultural heritage.
+Like many of the objects at Ryedale Folk Museum, they help us to create tangible links with the the beliefs and customs of the people of the past.